r-duh/MuXTalk/README.md

 # MuXTalk

-The basic workflow of MuXTalk is as follows:
+The basic workflow of MuXTalk consists of the following functions:
 - **process_data(...):** Prepare the KEGG signaling pathway, protein-protein interaction (PPI) and gene regulatory network (GRN) data to build the signaling-regulatory multilayer network.
 This step involves parsing data, matching identifiers, reindexing, creating edge and node dictionaries, and so on, to be suitable for representation as a multilayer network.
 - **sparse_layers(...):** Generate sparse adjacency matrices for the signaling and regulatory layer.
 - **randomize_\*(...):** Create (or read from file) ensembles of randomized versions of the sparse adjacency matrices.
 Please note that the interaction-specific sparse matrices KEGG_e in particular is a large file (28GB).
 The user may choose to download these using the links below or create them locally.
 The latter option takes ~10hrs on a typical laptop.